Extensive Network Analysis

 Automated Alert System Receive alerts when abnormal activity takes place, or when bandwidth usage exceeds your specified thresholds.

-Seamless Nagios XI Integration Integrate with Nagios XI to see exact Network Analyzer server loads and hard disk space from within the XI system.
+Seamless Nagios XI Integration Integrate with Nagios XI to see Network Analyzer's Reports and who is communicating with any server on your network from within the XI system.

 Advanced User Management Advanced user options allow IT teams to work together efficiently to keep the network running smoothly.

 - Extensive Network Analysis